You may be able to prevent your child from

 child care center.
 Fewer children means less contact with bacteria and viruses.

-limit the use of any group child care.
-For more information, see the topic
+limit the use of any group child care, where germs can easily spread.

 a pacifier.
 Try to wean your child from his or her pacifier before about 6